AudiusProject/audius-k8s-manifests/README.md

 # Audius Service Providers

 This guide describes how to run Audius services on a single node Kubernetes cluster.
-Notes about multi node clusters are given as necessary.
+Notes about multi node clusters are given as relevant.

 ### 1. Cluster Setup